-- using the notion of structure (Definition 2 Gonçalves, Fox, et al., 2004[p.
-288]), we introduce the notion of NESTOR structure, as a structure that complies with the constraints of NS-M or INS-M; - using the notion of metadata catalog, we introduce the notion of NESTOR metadata catalog, as a metadata catalog that exploits a NESTOR structure to retain the archival bonds; - using the notion of digital library (Definition 24 Gonçalves, Fox, et al., 2004 [p.
+- using the notion of structure (definition 2 [49, p.
+288]), we introduce the notion of NESTOR structure, as a structure that complies with the constraints of NS-M or INS-M; - using the notion of metadata catalog, we introduce the notion of NESTOR metadata catalog, as a metadata catalog that exploits a NESTOR structure to retain the archival bonds; - using the notion of digital library (definition 24 [49, p.
 299]), we introduce the notion of digital archive, as a digital library where at least one of the metadata catalogs is a NESTOR metadata catalog.

 Definition 5.
-Let \mathcal{C} be a Nested Set Collection (NS-C) on a set A. A NS-M structure (A) is a structure (NS-G, L, \mathcal{F}), where L is a set of label values, \mathcal{F} is a labeling function, and NS-G=(V,E) is a directed graph where $\forall v_j \in V, \exists !
-J \in \mathcal{C} \land \forall e{j,k} \in \mathcal{E}, \exists !
-J, K \in \mathcal{C} | K \subset J$.
+Let C be a Nested Set Collection (NS-C) on a set A. A NS-M structure(A) is a structure (NS-G, L, \mathcal{F}), where L is a set of label values, \mathcal{F} is a labeling function, and NS-G = (V, E) is a directed graph where $\forall v_i \in V, \exists !
+J \in C \land \forall e{ik} \in E, \exists !
+J, K \in C \mid K \subseteq J$.

 Definition 6.
-Let C be an Inverse Nested Set Collection (INS-C) on a set A. An INS-M structure (A) is a structure (INS-G, L, \mathcal{F}), where L is a set of label values, \mathcal{F} is a labeling function, and INS-G=(V,E) is a directed graph where $\forall v_i \in V, \exists !
+Let C be an Inverse Nested Set Collection (INS-C) on a set A. A INS-M structure(A) is a structure (INS-G, L, \mathcal{F}), where L is a set of label values, \mathcal{F} is a labeling function, and INS-G = (V, E) is a directed graph where $\forall v_i \in V, \exists !
 J \in C \land \forall e{ik} \in E, \exists !
-J, K \in C | J \subseteq K$.
+J, K \in C \mid J \subseteq K$.

-Definition 5 applies Definition 1 and Theorem 11 to the definition of structure in the 5S model, ensuring that the resulting structure complies with the NS-M. Note that the set of label values L and the labeling function \mathcal{F} are not strictly needed for the NS-M, but they can be useful in the context of the 5S and this feature, in turn, may extend the NS-M with semantic possibilities.
-Similarly, Definition 6 applies Definition 2 and Theorem 13.
+Definition 5 applies Definition 1 on page 14 and Theorem 11 on page 20 to the definition of structure in the 5S model, ensuring that the resulting structure complies with the NS-M. Note that the set of label values L and the labeling function \mathcal{F} are not strictly needed for the NS-M, but they can be useful in the context of the 5S and this feature, in turn, may extend the NS-M with semantic possibilities.
+Similarly, definition 6 applies definition 2 on page 15 and theorem 13 on page 21.

 Definition 7.
-Given a set A, a NESTOR structure (A) is either a NS-M structure (A) or an INS-M structure (A).
+Given a set A, a NESTOR structure(A) is either a NS-M structure(A) or a INS-M structure(A).

 The definition of metadata catalog in the 5S model can be expressed as follows.
-Let H be a set of handles to digital objects and M a set of descriptive metadata specifications, then a metadata catalog is a function $DM:H \times 2^{M}$.
+Let H be a set of handles to digital objects and M a set of descriptive metadata specifications, then a metadata catalog is a function $DM : H \times 2^M$.